Housing improvement

 A different contractor may need to do an asbestos survey to make sure that your home complies with the current regulations.
 Doing this survey doesn’t necessarily mean that your home contains asbestos.

-New gas and electric meters
+New electric meters

 Please note that there could be a long wait to get your meter installed, and your supplied may charge you for the new meter.
 Your supplier will be able to advise you further when you apply.